Templates

 </cfoutput>

-You can access your Data Properties from your component by calling the property name.
+You can access your data properties from your template by calling #propertyName#.

 component extends="cbwire.models.Component" {